Our team is comprised of passionate, committed professionals

 Nualchan holds a decade of experience in government relations, grants management, financial strategy, and event planning.
 She has been Investment Manager at the Global Health Innovative Technology Fund, Program Officer for Asia-Pacific Government Donor Relations at the Bill & Melinda Gates Foundation, Senior Project Director for the National Bureau of Asian Research, and Senior Project Director for the Pacific Health Summit.
 She is fluent in Thai and holds a BA in Economics from the University of Washington.

-Susan E. Williams is a digital and social media strategist and a health, science, and technology writer.
-She is Founder at Agency Other and led social media strategy for Arizona State University’s Center for Sustainable Health and Project HoneyBee.
+Susan is a digital and social media strategist and a health and technology writer.
+She is Founder at Agency Other and led social media for Arizona State University’s Project HoneyBee.
 She has helped build online audiences for WellKit, Litesprite, and First Hand Technologies.
-Susan also designed marketing plans for the non-profit Little Bit.
-She writes for such outlets as MedCity News, MedCrunch, The Digital Health Post, and HIT Consultant Media.
-Susan is proficient in Japanese and holds an MA in East Asian Culture & Japanese History from New York University, as well as a BA from Columbia University.
+Susan also worked for the non-profit Little Bit.
+She writes for MedCity News, MedCrunch, The Digital Health Post, and HIT Consultant Media.
+Proficient in Japanese, she holds an MA in East Asian Culture & Japanese History from New York University, and a BA from Columbia University.